Theory and Design of Multifunctional Space-Time Metasurfaces: Engineering Nonreciprocity of Space-Time Modulated Metasurfaces

 At this point, in order to preserve the physical meaning of the model, one must ensure that the conductance and inductance are always positive along the $z$-axis.
 To do that, two additional constraints are introduced, $g_0-2\left| g_1\right|>0$ and $b_0-2\left|b_1\right|>0$.

 In total, there are two objective equations and two linear constraints to be considered with four unknown Fourier coefficients.
-To solve this optimization problem, we use MATLAB Optimization Toolbox to find the solutions of~(\ref{Eq: objectives_isolator_1}) and (\ref{Eq: objectives_isolator_2}), using the optimization function $f{mincons}$.
+To solve this optimization problem, we use MATLAB Optimization Toolbox to find the solutions of~(\ref{Eq: objectives_isolator_1}) and (\ref{Eq: objectives_isolator_2}), using the optimization function $f{mincons}$ (optimization code is available in \cite{suppl}).
 Table~\ref{tab:Table1} shows the optimized $b_m$ and $g_m$ for different evanescent mode amplitudes.